Meet the Team

 Pacific Coast and Central Valley

-My passion for birds and birding started in my homestate of Michigan, though I graduated from the University of Michigan with a B.S. in Chemical Engineering (2001).
+My passion for birds and birding started in my homestate of Michigan, where I graduated from the University of Michigan with a B.S. in Chemical Engineering (2001).
 After realizing my true calling was more in the natural sciences, I completed a master's degree program in Natural Resources at Cornell University (2005).
 Since 2006, I've had the pleasure of working for Point Blue in various locations around California.